 The fund actuary charges a fee for cessation valuations and there may be other cessation expenses.
-Fees and expenses are at the employer's expense.
+Fees and expenses are at the employer's expense and are deducted from the cessation surplus or added to the cessation deficit.
+This improves efficiency by reducing transactions between employer and fund.